-John: This is Focus on the Family with Focus president and author Jim Daly.
-And I’m John Fuller
+John: That’s Rebekah Buell Hagan, and you’ll hear more of her story today on Focus on the Family.
+Your host is Focus president and author Jim Daly.
+And I’m John Fuller.

-Jim: That is good news.
-Let’s start with you, uh, and your story.
-You grew up in a Christian family but ended up, uh, pregnant at the age of 17.
+Jim: Let’s start with you, uh, and your story.
+You grew up in a Christian family, but ended up, uh, pregnant at the age of 17.
 Describe what that situation, what that circumstance was like.
 You’re in a Christian home at that point.

 Jim: Was there a reason for that in your home?